lf-/gankra.github.io/blah/linear-rust/index.md

 ## The Trait

-The rest of this post will focus on the trait bound and its implications.

 First off, we have the issue of legacy defaults: all generic code today implicitly doesn't support must-useness.
 That's probably for the best, as generic must-use code is pretty awkward to write. [^swift-copy] Thankfully, Rust has already faced this issue once before in the form of Sized, and developed a solution for it.

 All generic types in Rust are implicitly Sized, but generic code may opt out of this assumption with the `T: ?Sized` bound.
 Here "?" is read as "maybe".
-So rather than being definitely Sized, we are now saying that something is maybe Sized, which is exactly what the absence of any other trait bound means.
-The type specified by <T> is *maybe* Copy.
+So rather than being definitely Sized, we are now saying that something is maybe Sized, which is exactly what the absence of any other trait bound means: the type specified by `<T>` is *maybe* Copy.

 I suggest introducing a new trait called Leave, which Drop extends.
 This is in analogy to Copy and Clone.
 Leave basically states "this type can be left unused".
 If a type is Leave but not Drop, then dropping the value is a no-op (`intrinsics::needs_drop::<T>() == false`).
 All types implicitly derive Leave.
 All generic code has an implicit Leave bound.
 This bound can be opted out of by adding `T: ?Leave`.